 On Wednesday, we have either the one-pot meal I made over the weekend, or in the summer (and some winter Wednesdays) we have bowls.
 I’ve already written a whole post about the marvel that is the bowl, so check that out for inspiration.
 The basic formula is grain, legume, veggies, sauce, and toppings.
 If there’s a one-pot meal, by mid-week we’re ready to eat it again, and bonus: after a few days of the flavours marrying in the fridge, it’s extra delicious.

 Thursday is stir-fry night, generally with tofu but tempeh also makes an appearance from time to time.
 We’re partial to bok choy, carrots, and portobello mushrooms, but obviously whatever veggies you like to eat can be stir fried.
 My usual stir fry is simply tamari, rice vinegar, garlic, and a cornstarch slurry to thicken things up.
-We also love almond satay sauce, or if I’m feeling extra ambitious, I might make something like pad Thai.
-We’ll have the stir fry on brown rice or noodles.
+We also love peanut noodles, almond satay sauce, or if I’m feeling extra ambitious, I might make something like pad Thai.
+We’ll have stir fries with brown rice or noodles.

 Friday is free for all.
 By the end of the week, there’s lots of odds and ends, enough to put together a simple dinner for each of us.
 Generally it’s bowls for the adults.
 I know I never shut up about bowls but they really are the best: they make it so easy to eat through your fridge at the end of the week, and they are endlessly versatile, healthy, and delicious!
 Sometimes we’ll do take-out, make fun meals like grilled cheese or oven fries, or re-purpose leftovers, like by turning rice into fried rice or having chili on baked potatoes.